Using Mirrors for Repositories

 The settings descriptor documentation can be found on the Maven Local Settings Model Website.

-Note: The official Maven 2 repository is at http://repo1.maven.org/maven2.
-A list of known mirrors is available in our wiki article Mirrors Repository.
-These mirrors may not have the same contents and we don't support them in any way, although we try to keep info in this page accurate.
+A list of known mirrors is available in the Repository Metadata.
+These mirrors may not have the same contents and we don't support them in any way.

 Using A Single Repository

 You can force Maven to use a single repository by having it mirror all repository requests.
 The repository must contain all of the desired artifacts, or be able to proxy the requests to other repositories.
-This setting is most useful when using an internal company repository with the Maven Repository Manager to proxy external requests.
+This setting is most useful when using an internal company repository with a Maven Repository Manager to proxy external requests.

 To achieve this, set mirrorOf to *.